The best reward credit cards

 NatWest and RBS YourPoints

 There are also the NatWest and Royal Bank of Scotland YourPoints World MasterCards.
 These give you one point for every £1 you spend on your card.
 Right now, you'll get 2,500 points (worth £12.50) when you take out the card, double points for your first nine months and another 2,500 points after your first year.
 Your points earn you vouchers for shops including Amazon, M&S and Boots (2,000 points gets you a £10 voucher) or flights on a variety of airlines.
-It costs around 11,000 points for a UK flight (compared to 9,000 Avios and 10,000 Amex Membership Rewards), but that does include taxes and charges, which the others don't.
+The flights cost more points than Avios flights, but the cost does includes taxes and charges.
 The representative APR is 17.9%.

 Airline reward cards

 If you travel on a regular basis, there are plenty of reward credit cards that will help you to earn free flights (just paying fees and charges on top) or holidays.